-The female population is expected to remain low, given the historical commitment data.
-Absent the opportunity to contract with another county, Imperial County has the necessary amount of living space and services available to accommodate what is expected to be a low number of female commitments.
+No females have been committed to Secure Track since its inception.
+Absent the opportunity to contract with another county, Imperial County has the necessary amount of living space and services available to accommodate a female commitment(s)If that is the order of the Juvenile Court.